FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 ## Photosystem II maintenance, oxygen metabolism, and DNA repair as limitations on *Prochlorococcus* growth {.unnumbered}

+*Prochlorococcus*, with their reduce genomes are the smallest of any known oxyphototroph, render them partially dependent upon mutualistic heterotrophic bacteria to detoxify reactive oxygen species [@morrisFacilitationRobustGrowth2008;
-Under full atmospheric [O~2~] and blue light, LL clades of *Prochlorococcus* are restricted to growth under low light, in part because they suffer photoinhibition of Photosystem II (PSII) through several paths, including direct absorbance of UV or blue light, in parallel with generation of Reactive Oxygen Species (ROS) if the electron flow is slowed [@aroPhotoinhibitionPhotosystemII1993], producing damaging singlet oxygen (^1^O~2~) [@aroPhotoinhibitionPhotosystemII1993;
+@morrisDependenceCyanobacteriumProchlorococcus2011].
+Under full atmospheric [O~2~] and blue light, LL clades of *Prochlorococcus* are restricted to growth under low light, in part because they suffer photoinhibition of Photosystem II (PSII) through several paths, including direct absorbance of UV or blue light, in parallel with generation of ROS if the electron flow is slowed [@aroPhotoinhibitionPhotosystemII1993], producing damaging singlet oxygen (^1^O~2~) [@aroPhotoinhibitionPhotosystemII1993;